thecodingaviator/coasttocow/README.md

 4. Set up the database and import any required schema or sample data if provided.
 5. Once the environment is properly set up, access the application by running a local server and navigating to the appropriate URL.

-## Contributing

-Contributions to the **CoastCowConsumer Data Repository** are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository and create a new branch for your contribution.
-2. Make your changes and ensure that they are properly tested.
-3. Commit and push your changes to your forked repository.
-4. Submit a pull request detailing the changes you've made and any relevant information.

 ## License

 The **CoastCowConsumer Data Repository** is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.